 Meet Our Pet Practitioner Gordon and Future Equine Practitioners Lewis and Rocky

 Therapy Dog Gordon is currently "on staff," joining Kim in selected counseling sessions.
 Gordon and Kim attended the Animal-Assisted Counseling Academy in 2017, passed their Pet Partners Team Evaluation in 2017, and also passed their Animal-Assisted Counseling Certification Evaluation in 2018.
-Kim hopes to add Lewis and Rocky when AAC Equine evaluations become available.
+Kim plans to add Lewis and Rocky in the spring of 2020.

 Australian Cattle Dog mix